(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The complex played host to the world-famous Siegfried & Roy show before it closed in 2003.
-However, there is now a dolphin sanctuary, and tiger habitat called the Siegfried & Roy Secret Garden within the massive complex.

 Cirque du Soleil also has a permanent show at The Mirage titled ‘LOVE,’ which features music from the Beatles.

-Final Thoughts on Parking at The Mirage
+Final Thoughts on Parking Fees at The Mirage

-The Mirage is one of the most important hotel-casino resorts in Las Vegas history and to this day continues to attract hordes of visitors.
+The Mirage is one of the most important hotel-casino resorts in Las Vegas history and, to this day continues to attract hordes of visitors.
 So, if you’re looking to park in the complex, then hopefully, this guide has been helpful.